MikaelaMcGrath/drupal-8-theme/README.md

 Generally, you will need a local server to develop sites on, though you can use the `--staging` or `--production` flags to run a local BrowserSync server proxying a remote server.

 The gulp task will also automatically check if the dependencies are up-to-date.
-This pertains in particular to the @govau/* UI Kit packages, however it will check all of them.
 You will receive an error in gulp if anything is out of date.
 You can update the packages manually or you can use [npm-check -u](https://github.com/dylang/npm-check) to do it in a nice, friendly way.
 Please note that npm-check will pick up some missing packages within UI Kit.
 These can be ignored and are found in .npmcheckrc.

 ### About gulp